-In Nairobi’s Kiambio, Kibera, Mathare, Korogocho and Babadogo informal settlements.
+Nairobi’s Kiambiu, Kibera, Mathare, and Korogocho/Babadogo informal settlements

 Strengthening social networks

-The project is initiating dialogue on shared concerns among at-risk groups in order to build relationships, increase trust and create lines of communication vital to promoting and sustaining peace.
+The activity initiates dialogue on shared concerns among at-risk groups to build relationships, increase trust and create lines of communication vital to promoting and sustaining peace.

-A key component is to expand knowledge of the 2010 Constitution to empower marginalized communities to engage their leaders in making informed decisions.
-The program supports civic education and addresses common concerns to support community-led responses to internal issues and conflicts.
+Kenya Tuna Uwezo works to expand knowledge of the 2010 Constitution to empower marginalized communities to engage their leaders in making informed decisions.
+The activity supports civic education and community-led responses to community issues and conflicts.

-Kenya Tuna Uwezo is developing the technical and organizational capacity of community based organizations and officials, ensuring the sustainability of program activities and training community leaders and groups to work effectively with one another across ethnic lines.
+Kenya Tuna Uwezo develops the technical and organizational capacity of community-based organizations and officials to ensure sustainability of program activities.
+It also trains community leaders and groups to work effectively with one another across ethnic lines.